etlbox/etlbox.website/doks_v0.5/content/en/recipes/basics/lookup-examples.md

 ### Case-insensitive comparison

-This examples show if you want to compare two strings, but want to work the comparison case-insenstive and therefore ignoring upper/lower cases.
+This examples show if you want to compare two strings, but want to work the comparison case-insensitive and therefore ignoring upper/lower cases.

 ```C#
 public class InputRow